Featured image of post Why Your Unreal Students Project Has Low FPS

 Unity:

-In my students days, I didn't know about a lot of these tech issues that I'm about to describe here.
+In my student days, I didn't know about a lot of these tech issues that I'm about to describe here.
 I learned about the culprits and how to resolve them back in my first industry job.
 It was an indie game dev studio.
 In there, I actually worked in Unity.
 Even though Unity can be quite different from UE5 in some aspects, lots of the fundamentals are the same.
 If you are learning and working with Unity right now, you would still benefit from reading this blog post.

 Issues Explored: